lilab-bcb/cirrocumulus/docs/tutorial.rst

  cirro launch <path_to_dataset>

+- Datasets can be provided in h5ad, loom, or STAR-Fusion formats.
 - Launch accepts more than one dataset to support cases in which modalities are stored in separate files.
+- Marker lists can be provided in JSON format to quickly load features from predefined lists.

 View Embedding and Attributes